distribworks/dkron/website/content/usage/api.md

 ---
-title: Dkron REST API
+  title: API
-toc: true
 ---

+# Dkron REST API

 <a name="overview"></a>
 ## Overview